ltgoslo/elc-bert/pre_training/README.md

 ## Pre Training Folder

-In this folder you will find scripts for the caching of the dataset, optimizer, dataset and other utility functions
+In this folder, you will find scripts for the caching of the dataset, optimizer, dataset and other utility functions

 #### `cache_dataset.py`

-This script will cache your dataset in to a defined sequence length for slightly faster training.
+This script will cache your dataset into a defined sequence length for slightly faster training.
+The current train file in the parent folder requires the data to be cached.

 Usage: